dashshuk/javatechex/README.md

 http://localhost:8080/1

-Where 1 represents customer id (its parameterised so should work any customer id)
+Where 1 represents customer id (its parameterised so should work for any customer id)

 This should give you the desired results.